There’s no surprise that patients and doctors would disagree about the incidence rate of hypothyroid symptoms in a given patient.

 Mr. Chen of AbbVie is always named in the abstract of each poster presentation, along with at least one other staff member of AbbVie, and about two or three other people who don’t work for AbbVie, at least not at the moment.

-FOUR posters by the same presenter(s), of which two co-presenters were always AbbVie staff?
+FOUR posters by the same presenter(s), in each of which two co-presenters were AbbVie staff?

 Why so many?
 Is this normal every year?